Guide to Streamlining Your Payroll Processing

 Every month, when that certain day comes around for you to start processing payrolls, many may find the feeling of dread extremely relatable.
 This process can be very time-consuming and tedious, especially when your business has more than a handful of staff.
 As your company grows, you hire more staff, and payrolls can get quite confusing.
 There are your part-time staff members who are paid by the hour, your full-time staff members who are paid monthly, and then there are the selected individuals who are on overtime duty.
 With the multiple state payrolls, complicated tax filing requirements, and payment methods, you just want the nightmare and headaches to end.
-While this is extremely demanding and unavoidable, there are some tips for you to simplify the process altogether, helping you make your job a lot easier and smoother.
-Here’s how!
+While this is extremely demanding and unavoidable, there are some tips for you to simplify the process altogether, one of which is using a paystub creator thus helping you make your job a lot easier and smoother.

 Though not many companies realize this, switching to a direct deposit to your employees’ bank accounts can save a whole lot of time, effort, and costs.
 This can be done via an ACH file, which safely transfers your employees’ salaries right into their pockets.
 If your company has been using checks as a payment method, you may realize that there is a lot of miscellaneous costs involved; which include printing, purchase of envelopes, printer ink, stamps.
 Not to mention that extra time is required to check through each check to ensure that they are printed correctly, sealed in an envelope and that the correct addresses are written on each envelope.
 Alternatively, direct deposit pay stubs can be checked online through a portal instead of a ‘pay advice’ that has to be printed on plain paper.
 Another tool to consider along with this method is a Check Stub Maker that will easily generate pay stubs for you in an effortless manner.